 Flood reports management

 One must create observational fields that overlap in space and time with the forecasting fields.
 Flood observational fields for four 12-hourly accumulation periods each day, i.e., 0-12 UTC, 6-18 UTC, 12-00 (for the following day) UTC, and 18-6 (for the following day) UTC were created.
 Four overlapping accumulation periods for each day are considered in order to have the best chance to capture the rainfall event that generated the flash flood events.
 This approach was adopted in this study as the authors did not have a more precise information on when the rainfall that caused the flash flood events happened.
-Considering this approach means, however, that one flash flood report is always associated to two accumulated observational fields.
+Considering this approach means, however, that one flash flood report is always associated with two accumulated observational fields.
 Therefore, the same flood report can contribute to the hits on one accumulation period and to the misses on another accumulation period.
 The implications of this experiment design will be shown in the Results section and discussed in the Discussion section.

 For each observational field, one will count how many observations are present in each grid-box.
 0s and 1s will be allocated to the grid-boxes that, respectively, do not contain any report or contain at least one report.
 Each forecasting accumulation period will be examined with the correspondent observational field, and false alarms and correct negatives will be assigned to those grid-boxes that did not contain any reports, but the system forecasted or not forecasted, respectively, the event.

-Only flood reports with an EFFCI>=1 (i.e., flood reports that very likely to be reporting different types of floods, including flash floods), 6 (i.e., flood reports that likely to be reporting flash floods), and 10 (i.e., flood reports that are very likely to be reporting flash floods) were considered.
+Three sets of report-based observations were considered, based on their likelihood to be flash floods described with the EFFCI index.
+The first includes all 490 events with an EFFCI>=1, i.e., reports including all types of floods, including flash floodsThe second is restricted to the xxx number of reports having EFFCI>=6 ,i.e., flood reports that are most likely associated to flash floods.
+The third scenario only includes the xxx historical reports with EFFCI= 10, being the most likely flash floods .

 Selection of verification scores

-The second challenge faced in this study was to use appropriate scores that will allow to evaluate the performance of rainfall forecasts as proxies to identify areas at risk of flash floods.
+The second challenge faced in this study was in the selection of appropriate scores to evaluate the performance of rainfall forecasts as proxies to identify areas at risk of flash floods.

-The two main attributes of any probabilistic forecast are reliability and discrimination, and together determine the usefulness of a probabilistic forecasting system (Candille et al., 2003).
-A probabilistic forecasting system is called reliable if provides unbiased estimates of the observed frequencies associated with different forecasts probability values.
+The two main attributes of any probabilistic forecast are reliability and discrimination, and together these determine the usefulness of a probabilistic forecasting system (Candille et al., 2003).
+A probabilistic forecasting system is called reliable if it provides unbiased estimates of the observed frequencies associated with different forecast probability values.
 Reliability alone is not sufficient for a probabilistic forecast to be useful as it might not provide any forecast information beyond climatology.
 A useful forecast system should be able to also discriminate in advance between situations that lead to a different verifying observed events, being able to distinguish among situations under which an event occurs with lower or higher than climatological frequency values.
 This ability is called discrimination.

 In this study, it does not make sense to examine reliability because we are not examining rainfall observations.
 We are using binary events, flash flood yes-events and non-events.
 Therefore, the only attribute that could be examined here is the discrimination ability of the forecasting system to predict which area might be at risk of flash flooding.
 The relative operating characteristic (ROC) curve and the area under the ROC curve (AURC) are used as a summary measure of the forecast discrimination abilities.
 In particular, the AURC shows perfect discrimination when equal to 1, and shows no skill for values <=0.5.